GenARM: Reward Guided Generation with Autoregressive Reward Model for Test-time Alignment: Experiments

 \textbf{Generation and evaluation. } Our evaluation follows~\citet{khanov2024args}.
 We generate text responses for 300 randomly selected prompts from the {\HHRLHF} test set, with a maximum prompt length of 2,048 tokens and a continuation limit of 128 tokens.
 We use $\beta = 1$ with \methodname.
 Response quality is assessed using a GPT-4-based evaluation in terms of helpfulness, harmlessness, relevance, accuracy, and insightfulness.
 Additional details, including generation hyperparameters for ARGS and Transfer-Q, as well as the evaluation prompt, are provided in~\cref{apd: single dimension}.

 \textbf{Insight 1: \methodname outperforms test-time SOTA baselines and matches training-time baselines}.
-As shown in~\cref{tab:gpt_eval_hh}, our method significantly outperforms the test-time alignment baseline ARGS and Transfer-Q, highlighting the suboptimal nature of using a trajectory-level reward function for next-token prediction on partial responses as done in these baselines.
+As shown in~\cref{tab:gpt_eval_hh}, our method significantly outperforms the test-time alignment baseline ARGS, CARDS and Transfer-Q, highlighting the suboptimal nature of using a trajectory-level reward function for next-token prediction on partial responses as done in these baselines.
 Moreover, our method slightly outperforms DPO, while other test-time methods fall short, effectively bridging the performance gap between training-time and test-time alignment methods.

 \textbf{Insight 2: \methodname provides better inference efficiency compared to SOTA test-time alignment methods}. ~\cref{tab:inference_time_compare} shows the inference time to generate 128 tokens on a single NVIDIA RTX A6000 GPU. \methodname is slightly faster ARGS which inaccurately evaluates partial responses with a trajectory-level RM.
-Additionally, \methodname is significantly more efficient than Transfer-Q, which requires generating full responses or multiple new tokens for evaluating next-token reward, demonstrating the efficiency gain of using \arm for direct next-token rewards.
+Additionally, \methodname is significantly more efficient than Transfer-Q, which evaluates next-token rewards by generating full responses for evaluating next-token reward, and CARDS, which repeatively generates multiple small semantic segments for selection.
+This highlights the efficiency of using \arm for direct next-token rewards.